sraocodes/DAA/content/dumux.md

       - "Open-source nature, fostering community-driven enhancements and applications."

   - name: "How does DuMux-ROSI work?"
     text: "DuMux-ROSI extends the capabilities of DuMux, specializing in porous media flow and transport processes.
 At its core lies the Richards equation, a fundamental equation in soil physics that describes unsaturated water flow in porous media.
-This equation is given by:
+Utilizing the Richards equation, it enables in-depth simulations of soil water flow dynamics.
+An input file serves to specify model parameters and initial and boundary conditions.
+The Python binding facilitates coupling DuMux with CPlantBox, thereby enabling concurrent modeling of root growth and water uptake.
+This Richards equation solved in DuMux-ROSI can be written as:
     {{< rawhtml >}}
     \\[
     \\frac{\\partial (\\rho_w \\Phi S)}{\\partial t} - ∇ . \\frac{\\kappa}{\\mu} \\rho_w K (∇ p_w - \\rho_w g) = 0